BOM-98/mental-maths-project-2/README.md

 - #### Timer

--   The timer is controled using an the timer object as seen below.
+-   The timer is controlled using an the timer object as seen below.
 -   The timer tells the user how long them have left to answer the question.
 -   The timer is  decremented every second.
-The colour of the timer box dynamically changes color depending on how much time the user has left.
+The color of the timer box dynamically changes color depending on how much time the user has left.
 If the user has less than 10 seconds left, the box turns to a warning red to alert them.
 -   If the timer reaches zero, a method is called which automatically inputs 0 as an answer in the question input which is guaranteed to be wrong and calls the checkAnswer() function which submits the answer and moves on to the next question.

 ![timer](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/timer.png)